HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 • Remove mold and mildew as it appears to prevent it from spreading

 But depending on the type of spill or stain on your deck, you may also use other mild cleaning agents to tackle specific issues like mold, mildew, and rust.
 However, other factors — such as how long the mess has been there — may affect how to clean composite decking.
+For chemical related spills or similar concerns, contact the manufacturer for recommendations.
+For other issues that are not addressed by general cleaning procedures, contact the manufacturer for further assistance.

 Before treating issues like this, make sure any cleaning product is safe to use on your composite deck material by checking with the manufacturer’s guidelines for proper cleaning recommendations.